chocolatey/docs/input/en-us/agent/setup.md

 Please see [Central Management Client Setup](xref:ccm-client) for details.

-> :memo: **NOTE**: This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.
+> :memo: **NOTE** This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.

 ## Log File Location For Chocolatey Agent